Nutritious food can be expensive, and it can be difficult to eat a balanced diet that includes fruits and vegetables when you’re on a tight budget.

 These include planning your meals, cooking at home, and making smart choices at the grocery store.

-Also, keep in mind that junk food costs you twice.
+Also keep in mind that highly processed foods cost you twice.